Exquisite Cretan Grape Spoon Sweet

 They can be combined with more distinct tastes such as cinnamon or clove, or they can be flavored with subtle aromas, such as essential oils from flowers and citrus.
 In this terrain, imagination is the limit

 These decadent delicacies call for small crystal or porcelain dishes, often with intricate decorations.
-They are served to accompany coffee or tea, and should be rigorously homemade.
+They are served to accompany coffee or tea and should be rigorously homemade.

 Although there are several spoon sweets to be found in stores and supermarkets, these are often made with glucose syrup rather than sugar.
-Spoon sweets can also be a good topping for ice cream, whipped cream, bread and butter, sot cheese, and – of course – Greek yogurt.
+Spoon sweets can also be a good topping for ice cream, whipped cream, bread and butter, soft cheese, and – of course – Greek yogurt.

 Grape Spoon Sweet Recipe